October 25, 2014

 Isn’t it pathetic?No, now Translink has made available the full 406p study on its site

 - A Vision’s campaign for the Broadway subway, with its Town hall meeting sunday March 10th

-The result of the KPMG study are unsurprisingly aligned with the buyer, City of Vancouver, expectation.
-Nevertheless, they address an important global economic aspect of why rapid transit is needed, and we will have probably the opportunity to develop on this aspect
+The results of the KPMG study are unsurprisingly aligned with the buyer expectation, City of Vancouver.
+Nevertheless, the study addresses an important global economic aspect of why rapid transit is needed, and we will have probably the opportunity to develop on this aspect in the future

 The Phasing of the Line

-Richard Campbell questioned about that, and it is probably the only way to see this line someday as well as the best way to move forward as suggested before and potentially enable to defer technology choice west of Arbutus to a later date.
+Richard Campbell questioned about that.
+It is probably the only way to see this line somedays as well as the best way to move forward as suggested before.
+That allows to defer technology choice west of Arbutus to a later date.
 Below some useful numbers from an Ottawa study ; which are relatively inline with a Parisian study ; for the matter relevant to the Broadway Subway:

 |Component||Ottawa Cost ||Paris Cost |

 |Underground Station (up to 30,000pph)||$40M||€32M|